jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

             with self.assertRaises(Exception):
                 1 / 0

-  all the tests are still green.
+  the tests are still green.

   The problem with using :ref:`Exception<errors>` to catch its children, is it does not tell anyone that reads the code what the actual :ref:`error<errors>` is or which line caused it, especially when there is more than one line of code in the context.